hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 hoodie.id();
 ```

-Each Hoodie user is assigned a random, unique, persistent ID on signup.
-While the user is logged in, **id()** will always return that same ID.
-When no user is signed in, it will return a different, non-persistent ID for the current anonymous user.
-Every time a user signs out, the ID for the anonymous user changes.
+Each user is assigned a random, unique ID when they first visit your Hoodie app, even before signup.
+They are, in this state, **anonymous users**.
+Their ID and their data will only be persisted locally.

+When they sign up, their ID becomes permanently bound to their user account.
+After every single time they sign out again, **hoodie.id()** returns a new, unique value in their client, because they are now de facto a new, anonymous user again.

 #### Example
 ```javascript